scorelab/Bassa/README.md

 -

-Automated Download Queue for Enterprise to take the best use of Internet bandwidth
+Automated Download Queue for Enterprise to take the best use of Internet bandwidth.

+###This is the sourecode of Bassa for Windows users.
+The master branch's sourcecode is for Linux users only.
+Follow these instructions to setup and run Bassa on your Windows machine

 ## Installation